AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

 In the event of a "failed" transaction, the transaction will appear in the block, but with no side effects, apart from its transaction nullifier.

 Further, the transaction's fee will be set to zero.

+**Invalid sibling paths**:
+As the sequencer is the one providing membership paths for the base rollup, it must not be possible for him to deliberately provide bad paths, thereby making the tx "invalid" and make it have no effect.
+To address this, we can add another check to each of our membership or non memberships, to ensure that the paths provided were not utter nonsense.
+Remember that failure to prove inclusion is not equal non-inclusion.
+This check is fairly simple, if it is a membership check where an index was provided, and it fails, the sequencer must show what the "real" value was, and that it differs.
+If it is a membership without a provided index, and it fails, a non-membership must be made.
+If it is a non-membership we must prove that it was in there.
+Essentially the sequencer is to do an `xor` operation, with membership and non-membership - one of them must be valid if he is not lying.

 ### Proving phases